nasserhadim/prizeversity/README.md

 └── .gitignore
 ```

+> `gitignore` Note:
+>
-> Note: In the `.gitignore` file, add `.env` so that updates to this file, like adding secrets, are ignored upon commits, otherwise, github will prevent the commits from syncing!
+> - In the `.gitignore` file, add `.env` so that updates to this file, like adding secrets, are ignored upon commits, otherwise, github will prevent the commits from syncing!
+>
+> - If for some reason the `.env` file doesn't get ignored when you're committing changes throughout the project, try clearing the cache of the file from git by running: `git rm --cached .env`

 ## Initialize Backend and Frontend: